The Pros and Cons of Affordable Care Act

 Increased Insurance Costs for Some Individuals

 One of the criticisms of the Affordable Care Act has been the increased insurance costs for certain individuals.
-While the ACA aimed to make healthcare more affordable overall, some consumers experienced higher premiums, deductibles, and out-of-pocket costs.
-This was particularly true for individuals who did not qualify for subsidies and had to bear the full brunt of the insurance costs.
+The ACA aimed to make healthcare more affordable.
+However, some consumers faced higher premiums, deductibles, and out-of-pocket costs.
+This was especially true for people who did not qualify for subsidies.
+They had to pay the full cost of insurance.

 Impact on Small Businesses